vblanco20-1/vulkan-guide/docs/introduction/vulkan_execution.md

 - VkQueue : Execution "port" for commands.
 GPUs will have a set of queues with different properties (some allow only graphics commands, other only allow mememory commands.. etc).
 Command buffers are executed by submitting them into a queue, which will copy the rendering commands to the actual GPU for execution.
 - VkDescriptorSet : Holds the binding information to connect shader inputs to data such as buffers and images.
 Think of it as a set of gpu-side pointers that you bind at once.
 - VkSwapchain : Holds the images for the actual screen.
 It allows you to render things into a visible window.
-- VkBuffer : A chunk of GPU visible memory.
-- VkImage : A texture you can render or write into.

 - VkSemaphore : syncronizes GPU to Gpu execution of commands (used for executing multiple submits one after other or similar)
 - VkFence : Syncronizes Gpu to CPU execution of commands (used to know if an execution has finished)